 The First Xarelto Bellwether Case

 In his lawsuit Joseph Boudreaux alleged that he began taking Xarelto in 2014 to manage symptoms of atrial fibrillation (aFib).
-A few weeks after taking the medication he was hospitalized for severe gastrointestional bleeding, which ultimately required blood transfusions.
-Boudreaux stated in his lawsuit that Janssen and Bayer misrepresented the drug’s safety to patients, the medical community, and the FDA.
-By the time of trial, Boudreaux’s claims were down to one: that defendants failed to give sufficient instruction to doctors to perform a blood-clotting test on patients before prescribing Xarelto.
+A few weeks after taking the medication he suffered from internal bleeding, which was severe enough that he eventually needed blood transfusions.
+Boudreaux alleged that defendants misrepresented the drug’s safety to patients, the medical community, and the FDA.
+At trial Boudreaux focused on one claim: that defendants failed to explain to physicians the importance of performing a blood-clotting test on patients before prescribing the medication.
 The defendants countered that the FDA and many other countries did not require such a screening test.
-The jury found that the defendants did not fail to supply Boudreaux’s doctors with sufficient instruction for prescribing Xarelto.
+The jury concluded that Mr. Boudreaux did not establish that defendants failed to provide adequate instructions on the blood test.

 So What’s Next?